Ohood-Saleh2003/my-project/README.md

 );
 ```
 ### 4. Create the control page:
-* In VS Code, create a new file named index1.php in the control directory.
+* In VS Code, create a new file named index1.php
 * Add the following code to create a simple control interface:

 ```